 United Way of Racine County invests local dollars in the community through our grantmaking process.
 Funding decisions align with our goal of building an educated workforce.
-Our grants are invested in high-performing, nonprofit organizations that provide programs and services aligned with the four strategic areas of health, education, financial stability, and basic needs.
+Our grants are invested in high-performing nonprofit organizations that provide programs and services aligned with the four strategic areas of health, education, financial stability and essential services.

-- Organizations that discriminate on the basis of race, age, color, religion, gender, sexual orientation, gender identity, ethnicity or national origin
+- organizations that discriminate on the basis of race, ethnicity, national origin, age, religion, gender, or sexual orientation

 For more information, please contact MaryBeth Kallio at 262-898-2247.